Curricular Education Programs

 Building knowledge, skills, and networks for political, government, and community engagement

-Eagleton Undergraduate Associates take a series of three unique courses (one each semester) and complete a summer or fall internship in American Politics, government, policy, or advocacy.
+Eagleton Undergraduate Associates earn nine credits through a series of three unique courses (one each semester).
+They participate in program sessions, and an experiential trip to the State House in addition to, completing a public service internship in American Politics, government, policy, or advocacy.
 They learn about political power and decision-making while honing their leadership and professional skills.

 Yasmin Hafez 2021 UA